-Serum potassium measurement is used to assess electrolyte balance, cardiac arrhythmias, muscle weakness, hepatic encephalopathy and renal failure.
+Serum potassium measurement is used to assess electrolyte balance, cardiac arrhythmias, muscle weakness, hepatic encephalopathy, and renal failure.
 Potassium should be monitored during the treatment of many diseases, but mainly in diabetic and in any intravenous fluid therapy.

 Potassium (K) is the major intracellular cation and is present only in small amounts in the extracellular fluid.
 There is an inverse relationship between potassium and sodium.
-Potassium is responsible for maintaining the acid-base balance, regulating cellular osmotic pressure and electrical conductivity in muscle cells, especially the heart muscle and skeletal muscle.
-Serum potassium levels are often used to evaluate patients with cardiac arrhythmias, renal impairment, mental confusion and gastrointestinal disorders.
+Potassium is responsible for maintaining the acid-base balance, regulating the cellular osmotic pressure and electrical conductivity in muscle cells, especially the heart muscle and skeletal muscle.
+Serum potassium levels are often used to evaluate patients with cardiac arrhythmias, renal impairment, mental confusion, and gastrointestinal disorders.

 Possible Interpretations of Pathological Values